 Professional Development Workshops

 As these have become a regular feature of the AAS winter meeting, there is again an excellent lineup of professional development workshops before the main meeting begins.
 These workshops are organized by members of the AAS Employment Committee as well as by individual AAS members.
 Several workshops have a limited number of spots available so be sure to register early!

 Introduction to Software Carpentry

-This two-day course is aimed at astronomers at all stages of their education and careers who wish to learn computational tools to increase the reproducibility and efficiency of their work.
-Participants should have some knowledge of programming and be familiar with the shell command line.
-Attendees should bring their own laptop.
-Registration opens soon.
+The course is aimed at astronomers at all stages of their education and careers who wish to learn computational tools to increase the reproducibility and efficiency of their work.
+The course will be taught with the assumption that participants have written or edited code in a language other than Python and can navigate directories using the shell command line.
+Knowledge of Git is not required.